-The Chime system has two types of property alerts: Buyer Property Alerts aim to help you nurture buyer leads by sending active listings, and Seller Property Alerts are to help you nurture seller leads by sending listings that are sold moving forward.
-In this article, we explain how Buyer/Seller Alerts select listings from the MLS database so that you can make sure the alerts are set up correctly.
+The Chime system has two types of property alerts: (1) Buyer Property Alerts aim to help you nurture buyer leads by sending active listings, and (2) Market Snapshots will help you nurture seller leads by sending listings that are sold moving forward as well as some other listings that are on the market in their target areas.
+In this article, we explain how Buyer Property Alerts and Market Snapshots select listings from the MLS database so that you can make sure the alerts are set up correctly.

 Buyer Property Alerts